B-Whitt/ML-POT/Lab-1/README.md

 1. Create a Jupyter IPython notebook from a URL
 1. Load data from a URL
+1. Build an XGBoost Model
-1. Examine the data in PixieDust
+1. Deploy the Model
-1. Examine and shape the data for use in an ML model
-1. Build a Pipeline for a Logistic Regression model
-1. Tune the model for maximal effectiveness
+1. Score using the Model.

 ## Instructions: